 We can all strive for perfection, but it’s important to recognize that it’s not truly unattainable.
 Examining past mistakes and avoiding them in the future is what makes the difference between a good leader and a great one.

-Failing to implement an employee development program
+1. Not having an employee development program

 According to LinkedIn’s 2018 Workplace Learning Report, 94% of workers said they’d stick with a company longer if that company invested in their career and provided learning opportunities.
 One of the most detrimental mistakes a leader can make is to not help their employees take the next steps to develop their skills for the future.